Bluetorch-LLC/elden-cloud/md/main.md

 before, but this one (elden.cloud) is the first one cool enough to renew.
 Because I love Elden Ring.

-Every page is a stub that loads content written in markdown and uses showdown.js to translate it.
-Previous implementations were basically an SPA but that made it impossible to link to specific pages, so 90% of the JavaScript went away and every page got its own stub.
-I'm not a webdev, but I value simplicity and this is it.
-The CSS and frontend JS are public domain so you can just steal them for your own site if you like it.
+The pages you're loading are basically just templates, the actual content is written in Markdown and pulled/translated on page load.
+So in a sense this site is like, 40% of a CMS, but it all works client-side and looks/acts exactly the way I want.
+No infinite autoscrolling bullshit, no attention grabbing, just words and pictures on a clean background.
+The antithesis of the modern web.
+And this design is simple enough that any non-coding individual with moderate Google-fu could steal and adapt it.

 Proudly not mobile-friendly.
-Idgaf if I don't get ranked high on Google.
+Idgaf if I don't get a high Google ranking.

 ### Message Box